Mary Mother of GOD

 St. Raphael {"God heals."} is one of seven Archangels

 who stand before the throne of the Lord.
 He was sent by God to help Tobit, Tobiah and Sarah.
-At the time, Tobit was blind and Tobiah's betrothed, Sarah, had had seven bridegrooms perish on the night of their weddings.
+At the time, Tobit was blind and Tobiah's betrothed, Sarah, suffered seven bridegrooms perish on the night of their weddings.
 Raphael accompanied Tobiah into Media disguised as a man named Azariah.
 Raphael helped him through his difficulties and taught him how to safely enter marriage with Sarah.
 Tobiah said that Raphael caused him to have his wife and that he gave joy to Sarah's parents for driving out the evil spirit in her.

 He also gave Raphael credit for his father's seeing the light of heaven and for receiving all good things through his intercession.